awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 When you create a policy statement for a custom policy, you specify the following values\.

 **Resource**
-The value that you specifies depends on whether you're creating signed URLs for web or RTMP distributions\.
+The value that you specify depends on whether you're creating signed URLs for web or RTMP distributions\.
 You can specify only one value for `Resource`\.
 **Web distributions \(optional but recommended\)**
 The base URL including your query strings, if any, but excluding the CloudFront `Policy`, `Signature`, and `Key-Pair-Id` parameters, for example: